-Calendar Year Sick Leave Hours Used Percentage Pay Out of Annual Accrual 70 to 120 hours 0%

-30 to 69 hours 25%
+Calendar Year Sick Leave Hours Used 4 70 to 120 hours Percentage Pay Out of Annual Ac 0% ccrual 30 to 69 hours 25% 1 1 than 20 years of service33.3re than 20 years of service66.6

-0 to 29 hours

-For Employees with less than 20 years of service 33.33% For Employees with more than 20 years of service 66.66%

-12.1.12 For employees electing this option, the sick leave payout shall occur in January of each year.
-All hours cashed out (regardless of compensation percentage) will be deducted from the employee's sick leave balance.

-- 12.1.13 An employee separating from Authority service, for other than termination for just cause, may receive a sick leave pay-off at the employee's regular pay rate in accordance with the following: - After ten (10) years of service to the completion of the nineteenth (19) year: Thirty three and one-third (33.33%) percent of the accumulated sick leave. - For twenty (20) years of service or more: Sixty-six and two thirds (66.66%) percent of the accumulated sick leave. - 12.1.14 A retiring employee may elect to waive this benefit, and in lieu thereof receive credit for their unused sick leave towards the employee's continued health benefits through the Public Employees' Retirement System (PERS) if such program is available. - 12.1.15 Employees who experience catastrophic illness or injury may receive donations of vacation or compensatory time from Authority employees.
+- 12.1.12 For employees electing this option, the sick leave payout shall occur in December of each year.
+All hours cashed out (regardless of compensation percentage) will be deducted from the employee's sick leave balance. - 12.1.13 An employee separating from Authority service, for other than termination for just cause, may receive a sick leave pay-off at the employee's regular pay rate in accordance with the following: - After ten (10) years of service to the completion of the nineteenth (19) year: Thirty three and one-third (33.33%) percent of the accumulated sick leave. - For twenty (20) years of service or more: Sixty-six and two thirds (66.66%) percent of the accumulated sick leave. - 12.1.14 A retiring employee may elect to waive this benefit, and in lieu thereof receive credit for their unused sick leave towards the employee's continued health benefits through the Public Employees' Retirement System (PERS) if such program is available.

+12.1.15 Employees who experience catastrophic illness or injury may receive donations of vacation or compensatory time from Authority employees.
 Such donations shall be in accordance with administrative procedures as established by the Authority.